The Complete Guide to Online Video Advertising

 The Current State of Video Advertising

-Stats like those indicate marketers must be exceptionally careful to create video ads the audience perceives as genuinely valuable and relevant.
+Stats like these, both the good and the bad, indicate that marketers must be exceptionally careful to create video ads the audience perceives as genuinely valuable and relevant.
 The placement of a video ad also matters, since the goal is to make any advertising content minimally disruptive.
 If an ad appears where there’s a natural break in the programming, such as before a presenter discusses a new topic, viewers may be more willing to tune in.
-More and more marketers are using advanced solutions like Outbrain Smartads Scroll-to-Watch and Click-to-Watch video ads, in which the viewer actively opts-in to watch, and regains control over the online experience they want to have.
-This directly contrasts with the intrusive and annoying nature of pre-roll video, and brings much better completion rates.
-Check out this case study to see how it works.

 Digital Video Advertising Trends

 The digital video world is not static.
 Experienced marketers know they must stay on top of new developments to understand what audiences want and need.
-Learn about four relevant trends to watch.
+Here are four current video advertising trends to focus your strategy.

 What Type of Marketing KPIs Is Video Advertising Suited For?

-- Awareness: Percentage of conversations about the brand, increase in recall or recognition and number of unique views.
+- Awareness: Percentage of conversations about the brand, increase in brand recall or recognition, and number of unique views.

 - Traffic: Percentage of new visitors to a site and of people who visit after clicking on a link in a video.

 - Lead generation: Number of conversions, cost per lead on video channels versus non-video channels, and overall conversion rate.